Heroico/PrediXmod/PrediXcan/README.md

 	- source: DGN (default)
 	- model: Elastic Net 0.50 (default)

 download [this](https://github.com/hakyimlab/PrediXmod/blob/master/PrediXcan/predict_gene_expression.py "Prediction Script") python script to compute predicted expression levels.
+Python 2.7 is needed.

 The cross validated performance measures for each gene will be added to the db. (- [ ] TODO)